opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 ## Priority expression

-Priority expression identifies an expression that will be evaluated at the highest priority level.
-Priority expression must contain an expression or value; empty parentheses are not supported.
+A priority expression identifies an expression that will be evaluated at the highest priority level.
+A priority expression must contain an expression or value; empty parentheses are not supported.

 ### Example